spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 The Ubuntu OS pack has no required parameters.

-You can customize the Ubuntu OS pack to help you achieve additional customization.
-The following configuration blocks are available for use within the `kubeadmconfig` configuration block in the YAML file:
+You can customize the Ubuntu OS pack.
+The following configuration blocks are available for use within the `kubeadmconfig` configuration block in the YAML file.

 <br />